kristina-marunich/omio_dbt_project/README.md

-# mio Bookings Data Pipeline: Complete Walkthrough
+# Omio Bookings Data Pipeline: Complete Walkthrough

 Hey team, here is the complete summary of the bookings data project.
 We built a robust **Star Schema** to transform the nested daily export into reliable, analyst-ready data.

 ## 1. Project Architecture and Setup

-I implemented a comprehensive ELT (Extract, Load, Transform) pipeline centered on dbt for the entire workflow.
+I implemented a comprehensive transformation pipeline centered on dbt for the entire workflow.

 ### Project Steps Taken